bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-09-newsletter.md

   [#223][news223 rbf].
 It could also cause problems for transaction relay as described in [Newsletter #224][news224 rbf].
-Optech encourages any services that might be affected to evaluate the RC and participate in the public discussion.
+Optech encourages any services that might be affected to evaluate the RC and participate in the public discussion. {% assign timestamp="29:40" %}

 ## Notable code and documentation changes